alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-congratulating-mawlid-hijri.md

 hijri: Dhu al-Hijjah 6, 1441 AH
 lang: en
 note: true
-excerpt: "Is it permissible to congratulate non-Muslims on the occasion of the new Gregorian year, the new Hijri (lunar) year and Mawlid?"
+summary: "Is it permissible to congratulate non-Muslims on the occasion of the new Gregorian year, the new Hijri (lunar) year and Mawlid?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh